tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

     - [ ] Create an approval node
     - [ ] Approve or deny
     - [ ] Grant approval permissions to other users
-- [ ] Confirm that all invalid users without the permission cannot according to the table below cannot
+- [ ] Confirm that all invalid users without the permission according to the table below cannot
     - [ ] See the workflow approval node
     - [ ] See the activity stream entry for the job
     - [ ] Create an approval node